bdecelis/deep-whisper/README.md

 ### Why two steps?

-`pip install deep-whisper` alone is not sufficient because `whisperx` — one of the required GPU packages — pulls in a CPU-only PyTorch as a transitive dependency, silently overwriting any CUDA build already in your environment.
+`pip install deep-whisper` alone is not sufficient for two reasons:

+1. **`silero-vad`** (a required dependency) declares its own `torch` requirement. pip may resolve this by installing a CPU-only torch, silently overwriting any CUDA build already in your environment — even before whisperx is involved.

+2. **`whisperx`** (a GPU-only dependency) also overwrites the CUDA torch build and is intentionally excluded from `pip install deep-whisper` to keep the base install safe.

-`deep-whisper-setup` (or `python -m deep_whisper.pipeline.setup_gpu`) handles this by:
+`python -m deep_whisper.pipeline.setup_gpu` handles both of these by:

 1. Fixing packages with broken pip metadata before resolution starts
 2. Detecting the CUDA version in use by this Python environment